 Now a tranquil little highway town, Washburn (pop.
 1,246) was once a frenetic Missouri River ferry crossing, served by steamboats from St. Louis, the last of which has been mounted on a concrete pedestal at the base of the bridge that helped to make it obsolete.
-In addition to nearby Fort Clark, across the river, and Fort Mandan, two miles to the northwest—not to mention the Lewis & Clark Cafe right downtown, where you can rent a canoe or a kayak to experience the Missouri River as closely as possible to how the Corps of Discovery did—Washburn has the excellent Lewis & Clark Interpretive Center (701/462-8535, daily, $7.50).
+In addition to nearby Fort Clark, across the river, and Fort Mandan, two miles to the northwest, Washburn has the excellent Lewis & Clark Interpretive Center (701/462-8535, daily, $7.50).
 It’s at the intersection of US-83 and North Dakota Hwy-200A, an ideal jumping-off point for your exploration of the lower Missouri River valley.
-Offering the hard-to-find combination of informative exhibits (including a full set of the detailed watercolors painted in the 1830s by explorer-artist Karl Bodmer), great Missouri River views, an excellent gift shop, and impeccably clean restrooms, this is a place you will want to linger for at least an hour (or maybe two).
-The highly interactive museum exhibits let curious Corps of Discovery enthusiasts try on a buffalo robe, program their own museum-browsing background music (selecting from a variety of period fiddle music and Native American chant tracks), or trace the dramatic shifts in the river’s course over the past 200 years.
+Offering the hard-to-find combination of informative exhibits (including a full set of the detailed watercolors painted in the 1830s by explorer-artist Karl Bodmer), great Missouri River views, an excellent gift shop, and impeccably clean restrooms, this is a place you will want to linger for at least an hour or maybe two.
+The highly interactive museum exhibits let visitors enjoy Native American sports, sample historic foods, and try heirloom seed gardening.